FormularSumo/ECM-1417-Web-Dev/README.txt

 register.php:
-  Form that allows user to input username and create avatar by choosing skin eyes and mouth of it Live avatar preview that updates as user selects skin/eyes/mouth Registration fails and message explaining why if special charater used in username If user decides to re-register later (eg they want to change their username or avatar), existing avatar is hidden from navbar, and existing previous highscores are cleared
+  Form that allows user to input username and create avatar by choosing skin eyes and mouth of it Live avatar preview that updates as user selects skin/eyes/mouth Registration fails with appropriate error message username is blank or contains special charaters If user decides to re-register later (eg they want to change their username or avatar), existing avatar is hidden from navbar, and existing previous highscores are cleared

 pairs.php: